Wang Jian — General of Unification and Politician of Wisdom

 Then, Wang Jian wrote a letter to Li Mu and pretended to ask for a truce.
 Li Mu believed him and started to negotiate the armistice.

 At the same time, he bribed other officials of the State Zhao and gave them some of the letters that Li Mu wrote him, saying that Li Mu was planning to surrender to Qin.

 The King of Zhao believed in the conspiracy and assassinated the loyal and remarkable general Li Mu.

-Great marshal Li Mu, who dedicated his entire life protecting his country, who had never failed at war before, in the end, however, was pathetically murdered by his people.
+Great marshal Li Mu, who dedicated his entire life to protecting his country, and had never failed at war before, in the end, was pathetically murdered by his people.

 Then, another ordinary commander was assigned to lead Zhao’s army.

 As expected, no matter how brave Zhao’s soldiers were fighting, they collapsed very soon without the outstanding commander Li Mu.

 Within the next few months, Wang Jian led the Qin army, defeated Zhao’s main troops, occupied their capital city, captured the King of Zhao, and perished his kingdom.

-This former powerful empire was destroyed, by their fatuous monarch and the resourceful marshal Wang Jian.
+This former powerful empire was destroyed by its fatuous monarch and the resourceful marshal of Qin.

 Ruins of Former Prosperous Capital City of the State Zhao — Handan of Hebei Province

 The Fall of State Yan

-Seeing the former strong State Zhao having perished, the State Yan, another kingdom nearby felt threatened.
+Seeing the former strong State Zhao have perished, the State Yan, another kingdom nearby, felt threatened.
 Hence, their crown prince sent some assassins to Qin.

-One of them named Jing Ke had almost succeeded; he had a close fight with King Ying Zheng but was captured later.
+One of them, Jing Ke, had almost succeeded; he had a close fight with King Ying Zheng but was captured later.

 Ying Zheng was furious and used this as an excuse to attack this country.

-Wang Jian led Qin’s troops successfully occupied almost all of State Yan’s land, but its king escaped northward far away.
+Wang Jian led Qin’s troops and successfully occupied almost all of State Yan’s lands, but its king escaped northward far away.

-Later, Wang Jian’s son Wang Ben, another excellent general, captured the King of Yan and completely perished this empire.
+Later, his son Wang Ben, another excellent general, captured the King of Yan and altogether perished this empire.